-Project Description 2022 Results Scope Volunteer programmes Project partners Don Bosco National Award for Innovation and Technological Research Collaboration for the promotion of technological innovation and research among young secondary- school students, Vocational Training and First-Cycle University Degree students.
+Project Description 2022 Results Scope Volunteer programmes Project partners Ella te cuenta Initiative aimed at students aged 12 to 16, with the objective of promoting vocations in science, technology, engineering and mathematics (STEM) in female students.
+Endesa organised webinars for employees with a career in technology and engineering, with first-hand explanations regarding what led them to choose a STEM career to inspire girls to study for these careers.
+1,559 students Madrid and Andalusia 23 volunteers; 62 hours during business hours Fundación Universidad Empresa (FUE) Don Bosco National Award for Innovation and Technological Research Collaboration for the promotion of technological innovation and research among young secondary-school students, Vocational Training and First-Cycle University Degree students.
 92 students General Spain Salesianos Zaragoza School RetoTech ENDESA Foundation Endesa Foundation technological challenge to impart training to teachers and students from 225 education centres with regard to technological entrepreneurship, reinforcing knowledge in creative technology through programming and robotics.
 13,020 students and 868 teachers benefitted Madrid, Aragón, Balearic Islands, Andalusia, Extremadura, Catalonia and Canary Islands Ministries of Education of the Autonomous Regions of Madrid, Aragón, Balearic Islands, Andalusia, Extremadura, Catalonia and the Canary Islands Donation of 45 unused computers to educational centres and foundations to favour the minimisation of the digital divide.
-877 beneficiaries Aragón, Canary Islands and Madrid La Caridad Foundation; CEIP Pedro Lezcano; Madrid Futuro, Balia Foundation; Parish of San Juan de Dios in Vallecas Donation of materials to support education Donation of laboratory equipment and furniture from the plants under closure to institutes, foundations and universities 2,230 beneficiaries Cubillos del Sil (Castile-León) and Carboneras (Andalusia) CEIP Federico García Lorca; IES Juan Goytisolo (Carboneras); IES Fuentes Nuevas (Castilla y León); University of León, University of Almería and Santa Bárbara Foundation
+877 beneficiaries Aragón, Canary Islands and Madrid La Caridad Foundation; CEIP Pedro Lezcano; Madrid Futuro, Balia Foundation; Parish of San Juan de Dios in Vallecas Donation of materials to support education Donation of laboratory equipment and furniture from the plants under closure to institutes, foundations and universities 2,230 beneficiaries Cubillos del Sil (Castile- León) and Carboneras (Andalusia) CEIP Federico García Lorca; IES Juan Goytisolo (Carboneras); IES Fuentes Nuevas (Castilla y León); University of León, University of Almería and Santa Bárbara Foundation

-In 2022, economic investment in the education projects of both Endesa and the Endesa Foundation amounted to about Euros 1.8 million, according to LBG methodology, with about 73,000 beneficiaries
+In 2022, economic investment in the education projects of both Endesa and the Endesa Foundation amounted to about Euros

-4.6.2.4.4.
+1.8 million, according to LBG methodology, with about 73,000 beneficiaries.

+3.6.2.4.4.
 Projects to Support Local Communities

-Endesa supports local communities through various types of projects aimed at improving improve the wellbeing of individuals and communities, maintaining their cultural identity, preserve their heritage, improving the environment and local biodiversity, promoting sport, encouraging healthy habits and meeting basic needs.
+Endesa supports local communities through various types of projects aimed at improving improve the well-being of individuals and communities, maintaining their cultural identity, preserve their heritage, improving the environment and local biodiversity, promoting sport, encouraging healthy habits and meeting basic needs.